-KS WebTax is a convenient, secure and easyway to manage your business accounts.
-Businesses can make electronic payments; filesales tax, use tax, or franchise tax returns; and view on-line activity.
+KS WebTax is an on-line business center and a convenient, secure and easy way to manage your business accounts.
+Businesses can make electronic payments, file sales, use and withholding tax returns, and view on-line activity.
 KS WebTax simplifies your accounting process by having everything available in one easy-to-access location.

-IRSe-File is a fast, accurate, and safe waytofilea Federal and Kansas Corporate Income Tax Return.
-Askyour tax preparer aboute-Fileor visit our website for a list of authorizede-File providers and software products.
+IRS e-File is a fast, accurate, and safe way to file a federal and Kansas tax return.
+Ask your preparer about e-File or visit our web site for a list of authorized e-File providers and software products.

-Direct Payments can be made through our on-line business center, KSWebTax, using Electronic Funds Transfer (EFT).
+Direct Payment can be made through our on-line business center, KS WebTax, using Electronic Funds Transfer (EFT).
 Direct payments can also be made by telephone.
-To use this service, go to our website and complete Form EF-101.
-After your eceive confirmation that the EF-101 has been processed, make your payment by calling the EFT Payment System at 1-877-600-5640.
+To use the telephone service, go to our web site and complete Form EF-101, Authorization for Electronic Funds Transfer.
+After you receive confirmation that the EF-101 has been processed, make your payment by calling the EFT Payment System at 1-877-600-5640.

 Credit Card payments for your Kansas tax can be made on-line or by phone through third-party vendors.
-Services and fees vary, but all vendors accept payment using major credit cards.
-Visit our website for a list of vendors authorized to accept payments for Kansas.
+Services and fees vary, but all vendors accept major credit cards.
+Visit our web site for a list of vendors authorized to accept payments for Kansas.